Eldest (The Lord of the Rings: The Rings of Power): Critical response

 Colliders Arezou Amin gave the episode 8 out of 10 and said it picked up the pace for the season with more action and new, interesting characters.
 She highlighted Kinnear's portrayal of Tom Bombadil, the Harfoots getting more to do, and said the action sequences were effective, but missed the Númenor and Dwarf storylines after the previous episode's cliffhanger ending.
 Giving the episode three stars out of five for Vulture, Keith Phipps said it was busy but managed to "balance pretty well" between action sequences and smaller character moments.
 He added that the many references to Tolkien's books and Jackson's films made the episode "a good example of The Rings of Powers ability to recycle creatively".
 Samantha Nelson at IGN gave the episode 6 out of 10 and described it as a "creature feature, with some fun fights and worldbuilding but little progress in the main plot".
-Nelson praised the scenes where the halflings discuss the Sûzat and Winterbloom discusses forgives, but found Isildur's romance with Estrid to be tedious and missed the season's main Sauron and Celebrimbor storyline.
+Nelson praised the scenes where the halflings discuss the Sûzat and Winterbloom discusses forgiveness, but found Isildur's romance with Estrid to be tedious and missed the season's main Sauron and Celebrimbor storyline.

 Further discussing the episode's portrayal of Tom Bombadil, Phipps believed some fans would dislike the changes to the character but he felt "casting Rory Kinnear and letting him play [Tom] as a warmhearted weirdo goes a long way".
 Laura Miller at Slate criticized the decision to give Tom a role in the story, finding this to be antithetical to the character and blaming the series' supposed need to give each character an easily understood defining purpose.
 Writing for Screen Rant, Angel Shaw agreed that this is "not Tolkien's Tom Bombadil" but said the changes were effective for the series and created a new character for audiences to enjoy without taking away from the book version.
 Shaw particular liked the idea that this Tom is a mentor to the Wizards, feeling that it connected to the Wizard Gandalf's decision to spend time with Tom at the end of The Lord of the Rings.